TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-sync/installing-tyk-sync.md

 ```

 ### Specifying source API configurations
 For the `sync`, `update`, and `publish` commands, you need to specify where Tyk Sync can get the source API configurations to update the target Tyk installation.
-You can store the source files either in a Git repository or the local filesystem.
+You can store the source files either in a Git repository or the local file system.

 #### Working with Git
 For any Tyk Sync command that requires Git repository access, specify the Git repository as the first argument after the command.
 By default, Tyk Sync reads from the `master` branch.
 To specify a different branch, use the `--branch` or `-b` flag.
 If the Git repository requires connection using Secure Shell Protocol (SSH), you can specify SSH keys with `--key` or `-k` flag.